Instructor: Avner Segal.

 Requesting a regrade of a final exam would be done at the university level by initiating a review of assigned standing procedure.
 Note that your grade may go up or down.

 - The final examination in June will account for 50% of a student's final grade.
 The remaining 50% will be based on term work.
 The final examination generally will not be weighted higher for students who perform better on the final examination than they did during the term, although some allowance may be made for students who perform much better on the final examination than they did during the term.
 (In practice, this rarely happens.)

-- IMPORTANT: The final mark distribution of the term work of each section may be scaled based on the final exam mark distribution of that section.
+- IMPORTANT: The final mark distribution of the term work may be scaled based on the final exam mark distribution of that section.
 These adjusted term marks would then be used to compute a student's final grade.
-Any scaling is performed to ensure fairness in the final grades across the course.

 - No unauthorized electronic devices will be allowed at the quizzes or the final examination.
 This includes cell phones, smart phones, music players, and all other such devices.
 Formula sheets and other memory aids will not be allowed.

 - No calculators will be allowed on the midterms or the final examination.

 - If you miss the midterm, you will need to provide a documented excuse to your instructor.
 Examples of valid excuses are an illness which has been documented by a physician or Student Health Service, or an absence to play a varsity sport (in which case your coach will provide you with a letter to give to your instructor).
 Your instructor must be notified within 48 hours of such an absence, and appropriate documentation must be produced within 7 days of the absence.
 Failure to comply with these time limits, or failure to provide a documented excuse, will result in a mark of 0 for the midterm.